-The Company has been actively monitoring the COVID-19 pandemic and its impact globally.
-The financial results for the three months ended March 31, 2021 were not significantly impacted by COVID-19.
-However, the Company cannot predict the impact of the progression of the COVID-19 pandemic on future results or the Company's ability to raise capital due to a variety of factors, including but not limited to the continued good health of Company employees, the ability of suppliers to continue to operate and deliver, the ability of the Company to maintain operations, any further government and/or public actions taken in response to the pandemic and ultimately the length of the pandemic.
+The Company has been actively monitoring the impact of COVID-19.
+The financial results for the three and six months ended June 30, 2021 were not significantly impacted by COVID-19.
+However, the Company cannot predict the impact of the progression of COVID-19 on future results or the Company's ability to raise capital due to a variety of factors, including but not limited to the continued good health of Company employees, the ability of suppliers to continue to operate and deliver, the ability of the Company to maintain operations, any further government and/or public actions taken in response to the pandemic and ultimately the length of the pandemic.